opencadc/storage-inventory/fenwick/README.md

 instance of fenwick is needed for each storage site.

 If `artifactSelector` is `all` then fenwick harvests all artifacts from remote.
 If it is `filter` then fenwick harvests selected artifacts from remote as specified in `artifact-filter.sql` (see below).
-A global inventory and a storage site that should get all Artifacts (files) would run with `all`.
+A global inventory and a storage site that should get all Artifacts (files) would normally run with `all`.
 Specialised instances that want to select a subset of all files would use the explicit filtering.

 If `eventSelector` is `all` then all events (DeletedArtifactEvent, DeletedStorageLocationEvent, and StorageLocationEvent) are synced.
 If the value is `filter` then fenwick harvests selected events from the remote as specified in `event-filter.sql` (see below).
 **NEW in 1.1**.

-The optional `instanceName` must be set if one or both of the above selector(s) is set to `filter`.
-The value is a simple name for this instance so it can track progress without interfering with other instances. _Changing the name of an instance can discard progress tracking_ and cause the instance to start over (at the beginning of time); it is possible (undocumented) to work around this, but there is currently no mechansim to do this gracefully.
+The `instanceName` is a simple name for this instance so it can track progress without interfering with other instances. _Changing the name of an instance can discard progress tracking_ and cause the instance to start over (at the beginning of time); it is possible (undocumented) to work around this, but there is currently no mechansim to do this gracefully.
 **NEW in 1.1**.

 If `artifactThreads` is set, fenwick will run this number of threads when syncing artifacts.
 It will subdivide the